 My Water: Daily Drink Tracker

 My Water: Daily Drink Tracker is an established health & fitness app that is free with in-app purchases.
 With a 4.5/5 rating from 32.7K reviews, it shows polarized user reception.
-Users particularly appreciate simple and effective hydration tracking helps users build consistent daily water intake habits, though aggressive monetization tactics and frequent ad interruptions degrade the experience for free-tier users remains a common concern.
+Users particularly appreciate daily hydration tracking provides a simple and effective way to build healthy habits, though aggressive monetization and paywalls restrict access to basic logging features remains a common concern.

 What is My Water: Daily Drink Tracker?

-My Water is a hydration tracking app for iOS and Android that provides intake calculators, reminders, and wearable integration.
+My Water is a hydration tracking app for iOS and Android that calculates intake goals and provides logging reminders.

 Current Momentum